dimagi/commcare-hq/corehq/warehouse/README.md

 ```
 Note that you may have to run this for given data model's dependencies first to load data.

 To flush staging data of a particular batch use `./manage.py clear_staging_records`.
-During the development, you could use `DROP TABLE` (or `./manage.py migrate warehouse zero`) sql commands to clear fact/dimension data.
+During the development, you could use `TRUNCATE TABLE` (or `./manage.py migrate warehouse zero`) sql commands to clear fact/dimension data.